We're not so different, you and I. In another time, another place, I might have called you friend!

 or Odd Friendship

-(though every once in a great while, he'll decide that it's worth crossing the line, off the villain anyway, and then have several episodes of moral anguish over the darkness in his soul: see Shoot the Dog
+.
+Or he'll decide that it's worth crossing the line, off the villain anyway, and then have several episodes of moral anguish over the darkness in his soul.
+Or he might never notice the similarity at all.

 Sometimes goes hand-in-hand with a Double Aesop